STEM Summer Camps

 - Engineering Amusement (middle school)

-- Exploring STEM through Art, Nature, or Waterbotics (middle school)
+- Exploring STEM - through Art, Nature, Waterbotics, Lego EV3 Robotics, or Chemistry (middle school)

 - New in 2014 - Preventing the Robopocalypse (high school)